-In 2006, CWWC entered into a lease agreement with the LGU of Tabuk, in the province of Kalinga.
+In 2006, CWWC entered into a lease agreement with the local government unit (LGU) of Tabuk, in the province of Kalinga.
 Under the Agreement, CWWC will manage, operate and maintain the water facilities developed and owned by the LGU within a defined service area for 15 years from the day the facilities are turned over by the LGU.
+On March 25, 2016 the lease term was extended for another 10 years.
 CWWC initially paid for the installation and rehabilitation of water facilities in Tabuk in behalf of the LGU.
-The related receivable from the LGU is disclosed in Note 6.
+The related receivable from the LGU is disclosed in Note 5.
 CWWC shall make lease payments to the LGU based on agreed amounts.